The New 2011 Department of Finance Mortgage Rule Changes and Real Estate in Vancouver

 Yes!
 For mortgages were a Buyer is putting less than 20% down (ie High Ratio Mortgage, high mortgage value compared to property value), the new rules shorten the maximum amortization from 35 years to 30 years.
 But keep in mind!
 This is only for high ratio mortgages that are insured by CMHC!
 Please note!

-How can this effect Real Estate in Vancouver?
+How can this affect Real Estate in Vancouver?

 Check out Episode 2 of 3 of the 2011 Canadian Mortgage Rule Changes Refinancing!